dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```
 ./setup-rke-cluster2.sh
 ```

 Repeat the step 1, 2 & 3 from previous step 5.

+Two important things to note

-Note the cluster name will be `cluster2` this time.
+1. Cluster name will be `cluster2`
+2. Don't forget to add labels, Under `Labels & Annotation` field, Add Label with key value pair `ENV` and `DEV`.

 Finally we should see both clusters `cluster1` and `cluster2` visible in Rancher.